idleberg/sublime-drunken-nsis/README.md

 ### Sober NSIS

-A complete set of valid command completions up to NSIS 3.0a1 is included as well.
+A [complete set](http://github.com/idleberg/NSIS-Sublime-Text) of valid command completions up to [NSIS 3.0a2](http://sourceforge.net/projects/nsis/files/NSIS%203%20Pre-release/3.0a2/RELEASE.html/view) is included as well.
 For those that got their syntax right.

 ## License